groepl/Obsidian-Templates/README.md

 - [Book Search](https://github.com/anpigon/obsidian-book-search-plugin) - Easily creates book notes from Google Books API.
 - [DataView](https://github.com/blacksmithgu/obsidian-dataview) - Provides a query language for filtering, sorting, and extracting data from Markdown pages.
 - [Frontmatter Tag Suggest](https://github.com/jmilldotdev/obsidian-frontmatter-tag-suggest) - Autocompletes tags in the YAML frontmatter.
-- [Projects](https://github.com/marcusolsson/obsidian-projects) - Manage and visualize notes for project management.
+- [Projects](https://github.com/marcusolsson/obsidian-projects) - Manage and visualize notes for project management. ⚡⚡⚡ No longer active since May, 2025.
 - [Update Time on Edit](https://github.com/beaussan/update-time-on-edit-obsidian) - Saves the metadata of the file with the time it was updated.
 - [Wikipedia](https://github.com/jmilldotdev/obsidian-wikipedia) - Gets the first section of Wikipedia and pastes it into your active note.